Testing code#

 , but the more general name used here makes it clear

-that we could use this to sum columns in any other context.
+that you could use this to sum columns in any other context.

-We used a single test function above, but could have created separate tests for each scenario and included tests for more than two input columns, for example.
+The example above is a single test function, but could have created separate tests for each scenario and included tests for more than two input columns, for example.

 Structure test files to match code structure#